 This is Restoration Robotics, Inc.'s initial public offering.
-We are selling 3,575,000 shares of our common stock.
+We are selling 3,125,000 shares of our common stock.

-The initial public offering price is \$7.00 per share.
-Prior to this offering, there has been no public market for the shares.
+We expect that the initial public offering price will be between \$7.00 and \$9.00 per share.
+Currently, no public market exists for the shares.
 Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "HAIR."